-Our goal at Skagit Valley College is for every student to be successful, and we want to do what we can to ensure your success and achievement.
+Our goal at Skagit Valley College is for every student to be successful.
+We want to do what we can to ensure your success and achievement.
 Students experience academic problems for many reasons and we have provided a list of resources accessible from this site that are available to all students.

-If you are visiting this site because you have been notified of academic standards status, you are in a critical time in your enrollment at Skagit Valley College, and it is important that you earn a minimum 2.00 GPA while enrolled in 5 or more credits this quarter to be removed from that status.
-Anything less will result in a continued progression through our academic standards policy with the potential of being dropped for one year sometime in the future.
+If you are visiting this site because you have been notified of academic standards status, you are in a critical time in your enrollment at Skagit Valley College.
+It is important that you earn a minimum 2.00 GPA while enrolled in 5 or more credits this quarter to be removed from that status.
+Anything less will result in a continued progression through our academic standards policy with the potential of being dropped for one year in the future.
 Now is the time to take action to get on a better academic track.

-It is important to note that if you are receiving financial aid benefits, the academic standards for receiving continued aid are very different than what is posted on this site.
+If you are receiving financial aid benefits, the academic standards to be able to continue receiving financial aid are very different than what is posted on this site.
+They are largely determined by federal and state guidelines.
 You should visit the financial aid site for information specific to that policy.
 Financial Aid—Satisfactory Progress Policy: Financial Aid

 We foster student success by being learner-centered, remaining flexible and accessible, and engaging students as active partners in their learning and in shaping and participating in the life of the college community.
 Please don't hesitate to contact the counseling office if you have any questions or if you would like to develop an academic success plan.